szageda/keeb-utils/README.md

 ## 3.2.
 Symbols Layer

+> [!IMPORTANT]
-**Symbols Layer is currently disabled in the configuration files, because I'm planning a rework on it.**
+> Symbols Layer is currently disabled in the configuration files, because I'm planning a rework on it.

-‘Symbols’ is a keymap layer implemented for typing efficiency by more comfortable access to digits and other symbols.
-It also contains characters that are not accessible on traditional keyboard layouts (such as ‘non-[dumb](https://en.wikipedia.org/wiki/Typographic_approximation)’ quotation marks).
-Like Utility, this layer is activated by a dedicated key (I generally use <kbd>Alt</kbd>).
+The ‘Symbols‘ keymap layer enhances typing efficiency by providing easier access to digits and various symbols.
+It includes characters that are not available on standard keyboard layouts, like'smart quotation marks.
+Similar to the Utility layer, it is activated with a dedicated key (which I typically set to <kbd>Alt</kbd>).

 <div align="center">